 Some welds on the passenger side of the vehicle do not meet the engineering specification.
 Long term durability of the joint may be reduced, increasing the risk of a crash.

 Vehicles equipped with 2.2L 4-cylinder engine could develop a fuel leak from the fuel filter.

 The power windows and sunroof may operate with the ignition switch off, even after the front passenger door has been opened.

-On certain vehicles equipped with the 3.5L V6, the tire certification label in the driver's door frame may specify a 16-inch wheel instead of the required 17-inch wheel rim size.
+On certain vehicles equipped with the 3.5L V6, the tire certification label in the driver's door frame may specify an incorrect wheel rim size.
 A service technician that only uses the label to replace a damaged wheel may try to replace it with an incorrect wheel.
-Owners were sent new labels with instructions on installation.
-The recall began December 15, 2003.
-The GM recall number is 03059.

-The front seat back may fall backwards partially due to a worn gear in the recliner mechanism.
-Dealers will replace the front seat recliner mechanisms free of charge to resolve the problem.
+The front seat backs can fall backwards partially due to wear in the recliner mechanism.